I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Irene Pence tells about a Texas love triangle that became a little too crowded in her 1998 true crime book titled Triangle.

 While Pence produces a very gripping story, her bias is obvious in how she sells Sandra as a poor little abused woman just seeking love.
 I personally wasn’t buying it, believing Sandra to be a very volatile participant in the stormy relationship with Miles.
-That aside, Triangle is an interesting story and one I would recommend it.
+That aside, Triangle is an interesting story and one I would recommend.

 © 2016 Kim Bryan